 In an ideal world, every professional would carry out their duties to the fullest, with not a single mistake or missed deadline in sight.
 But unfortunately, we all have our days when we’re performing at half our potential – days where low motivation can make completing tasks feel like pushing a boulder up a hill.

 Luckily, there are a whole host of motivational theories that can help you get the most out of your day.
-Here, we’ll go into some of the most popular theories and look at how you can apply them to your job if things have been flagging lately.
+Here, we’ll go into some of the most popular theories and look at how you can apply them to your job if you’ve been flagging over the course of the working day lately.

 Unmotivated employees can affect things on both a business and individual level.
 A withdrawn, indifferent employee will spend less time on their duties, look for distractions elsewhere, and feel less satisfied during their time at work.

-A low level of motivation in one employee could well have a domino effect on others too.
-And when an entire team becomes less enthusiastic about their work, you can expect to see the company falter as a result.
+And this low level of motivation in just one employee could well have a domino effect on others.
+When an entire team becomes less enthusiastic about their work, the company could falter as a result.